crawl/crawl/crawl-ref/docs/crawl_manual.rst

   resurrected in a safe place, losing an experience level in the process.

 Barachim (Ba)
-  Barachim are an amphibious humanoid race, spawned at the dawn of time as servants for the gods.
+  Barachim are an amphibious humanoid species, spawned at the dawn of time as servants for the gods.
 Inevitably, they rebelled and fled into the mortal world; but even uncounted years later, the darkness still flees at their approach, remembering those who they once served.